abhaysp95/Note-Taking/to_do.md

 - [ ] Python for Everybody Specialization
 	- [ ] 3.
 Using Python to acess web data
-		Content: setting text-editor, Regex, Networks and sockets, programs that surf the web
+		setting text-editor, Regex, Networks and sockets, programs that surf the web
 	- [ ] 4.
 Using databases with python
 		OOP, Basic structured Query language, Data Models and Relational SQL, Many-to-Many relationships in SQL, Databases and Visualization
 	- [ ] 5.
 Capstone: Retrieving, Processing and Visualizing Data with python, Building Search Engine, Exploring Data Sources, Spidering and Modeling Email Data, Accessing New Data Sources, Visualizing Email Data, Visualizing new Data Sources